Postdoctoral Fellowship in Adult Mood and Anxiety Disorders/ Columbia University Irving Medical Center Psychiatry Department, Midtown NYC

 Clinical Psychology Postdoctoral Fellowship focused on Transitional Aged Youth

-The main training site for this fellowship is the Washington Heights Youth Anxiety Center that provides outpatient evidence-based individual, group and collateral treatment to predominantly Latino adolescents aged 16-28 years old who present with anxiety and other comorbid diagnoses.
-The fellowship will also include working 2 days per week in a community high school, in collaboration with the co-located school based primary care clinic, to disseminate information about early identification of anxiety disorders to school staff as well as to provide on-site treatment to students.
-The fellow participates in weekly individual and group supervision (4 hours), team staff meetings, a professional development seminar and Department of Psychiatry Grand Rounds.
-The fellow will also have the opportunity to engage in a scholarly project in collaboration with a faculty member.
+The main training site for this fellowship is the Washington Heights Youth Anxiety Center that provides outpatient evidence-based individual, group and collateral treatment to predominantly Latinx adolescents aged 16-28 years old who present with anxiety and other comorbid diagnoses.
+The fellowship will also include working 2 days per week within a high school based primary care clinic disseminating information to school staff about anxiety screening and treatment, as well as providing workshops and treatment for students.
+Training involves 3 hours of individual supervision per week and attending Department of Psychiatry Grand Rounds, professional development seminar, and weekly team staff meeting.

 Contact: Clare Gaskins, Ph.D.